Applying to Use the CRUs

 There are two ways to submit an application to the ICTR Clinical Research Units (CRUs)– one method applies if you are using the School of Medicine eIRB system, while the second applies if you have submitted to another Johns Hopkins IRB.
 Please read through the materials below.

-First method: For investigators who apply to the School of Medicine IRB through eIRB.
+For investigators who apply to the School of Medicine IRB through eIRB.

 - Begin by submitting an IRB application via the eIRB.
 When completing your application, you MUST answer “Yes” to Section 9, question #9- “Will you apply to the Bayview CRU or JHH CRU (includes NBRU) for funding or use of facilities?
 You must also complete Section 10- (Study Location), indicating ALL ICTR-CRU sites you plan to use.

 - After you have submitted your eIRB application, please wait until you receive an eIRB confirmation that the request has been processed.